 Nunnaminster

-Remains of the nunnery are located on the east side of the Guildhall with the King Charles Hall direct beside.
+Remains of the nunnery are located on the east side of the Guildhall, with the King Charles Hall directly beside it.

 Guildhall’s construction- 1870’s

-The idea for the construction of Guildhall came about due to the central governments increasing of local councils responsibilities meaning a larger space was required.
+The idea for the construction of the Guildhall came about due to the central government’s increasing of local council’s responsibilities meaning a larger space was required.
 The original brief for the building consisted of space for the police, fire brigade, courts, jails, a museum, a library, offices and meeting rooms, a public exhibition hall and kitchens and toilets.
 The entire build came to a total of £14,000 which, by today’s standards is extremely cheap for a build of this calibre.

-The council announced an architectural competition with a closing date of the 31st of December 1870, and they received 46 applications, the winning application – Hastings architects Jeffrey and Skiller with a gothic build which had been going through a revival since the 1840’s and had been promoted as the national style.
+The council announced an architectural competition with a closing date of the 31st of December 1870, and they received 46 applications.
+The winning application, by Hastings architects Jeffrey and Skiller, was a gothic build which had been going through a revival since the 1840’s, and had been promoted as the national style.

 Façade

-The statues in the Broadway frontage were created to depict both Winchester’s legendary and real history, including King Arthur’s establishment of the Order of the Round Table, William the Conqueror compiling the Doomsday Book and many others.
-The Broadway frontage is the most ornate part of the buildings exterior being built out of stone and featuring the statues and other decorations, whereas the rest of the building was constructed out of brick with little to no exterior decoration.
+The statues in the Broadway frontage were created to depict both Winchester’s legendary and real history, including King Arthur’s establishment of the Order of the Round Table, William the Conqueror compiling the Doomsday, Book and many others.
+The Broadway frontage is the most ornate part of the building’s exterior, being built out of stone and featuring statues and other decorations, whereas the rest of the building was constructed out of brick with little to no exterior decoration.

 Extensions to create Winchester’s premier Venue